chrrrisw/trove-js/README.md

 ## <a name="getting_key"></a>Getting an API key
 You'll need to get an API key first, by signing up and requesting one.
 Instructions for doing so are found at [Trove Help](http://help.nla.gov.au/trove/building-with-trove/api).

+Both the unit tests and the demo page will load a key from the `__key_file__` file.
+So if you want to run the tests or try out the demo page, put your key in this file (__DON'T commit and push this change to GitHub__).

 Please comply with the conditions of use, an put "powered by trove" somewhere on your site.

 ## Library initialisation